kpeder/tf_gitlab_test/README.md

 ### Optional: remote state setup (recommended)

-- create an S3 bucket in AWS... not specified in the project because terraform depends on it
+Create an S3 bucket in AWS... not specified in the project because terraform depends on it

-- create a file 'remote_state.tf' with the followinf content
+Create a file 'remote_state.tf' with the followinf content
 ```
 terraform {
   backend "s3" {